M-Yassir/fcc-rdb-projects/README.md

 **PostgreSQL + Bash**
 A complete rental management system with inventory tracking, customer rentals, and payment processing.
 Includes reporting features.

-These projects demonstrate practical skills in database design, Bash scripting, and developer tooling.
-From simple terminal games to complex relational systems, each solution highlights efficient data management and command-line proficiency.
-Ready to apply these fundamentals to larger-scale applications and continue expanding my backend expertise.
+## 🔑 Key Takeaways
+Through these projects, I've built a strong foundation in **PostgreSQL, Bash scripting, and Git**—transforming theoretical knowledge into functional database solutions.
+Excited to tackle more complex systems and optimize real-world data workflows.